qurusales/qurusales.github.io/_vendors/coscale.md

 Coscale&rsquo;s unique machine learning algorithm makes its anomaly detection engine a superior and intelligent way of addressing this issue.
 It learns over time what are genuine alerts and consequently delivers a much clearer picture of what is going on in the container and micros-services environment.
 Appropriately set performance thresholds that match business aims, will only create genuinely important alerts.

 In addition, Coscale monitors webpage load speeds and provides insight into what is happening in real-life and the impact on the end-user experience.

-## Point of view

-<i>&ldquo;We use Coscale to help clients &lsquo;right-size&rsquo; their container environments, scale as needed and avoid false alerts.
-This means they accelerate container deployments in production with confidence and gain metrics that guide them on how to achieve optimum performance&rdquo;</i>